JvanKatwijk/xxx-radio/README.md

 	make
 	sudo make install

 is the normal way of generating an executable and installing it in /usr/local/bin

+Packages needed

+To create the executable the following packages are needed

+	a. fftw			used in filtering
+	b. pthreads
+	c. libsndfile
+	d. libsamplerate	used in non integer decimation